 Your cart is currently empty!

 Life today is shockingly unstable.
 Incessant threats press upon our minds from every side.
 We are left to figure out how to maintain our sureness and equilibrium amidst all the instability we see.
 As followers of Christ, we have stories from scripture and ecclesiastical history that can assure and encourage us in these times.
-We need to look at these stories in order to find Christ’s faithfulness in them so that we can find a sense of stability amidst the instability we perceive in our own time.
+When the World is going mad, we need to look at these stories in order to find Christ’s faithfulness in them so that we can find a sense of stability amidst the instability we perceive in our own time.

 Like Peter, in the gospels, who sank into turbulent waters around him—because of taking his eyes off Christ—we ought to be reminded of his mistake.
 We might be tempted to think, “oh, that was just allegorical or in a period unlike our own.”
 Perhaps then, we should consider the story of John Amos Comenius.
 Comenius was a 17th Century Czech educator, theologian, and bishop who lived amidst some of the most unsettling times in European history.
 During his era the Counter-Reformation raged, and the Thirty Years’ War destroyed many countries, all while outbreaks of the bubonic plague ravaged the continent.
 Think of these factors allegorically as if they were the turbulent waters surrounding Peter.